1st Maine Cavalry Regiment: Training and patrolling

-On Tuesday, April 15, Company C under CAPT Dyer made a patrol down the Orange & Alexandria to the Rappahannock where they saw black slaves building earthworks on the opposite side of the river north of the railroad.
+On Tuesday, April 15, Company C under Capt.
+Dyer made a patrol down the Orange & Alexandria to the Rappahannock where they saw black slaves building earthworks on the opposite side of the river north of the railroad.
 As they moved north, they could see a large, white plantation house which they surmised to be the rebel headquarters.
 Two slaves who had escaped across the river estimated that there were between 5,000 and 7,000 troops total in the area.
 Examination of the field works through binoculars led Dyer to believe they alone could hold 3,000–4,000 men.
 As they turned to report back, three rebel batteries opened fire on them.
 After getting out of range and sight of the rebels, they learned from some black women the identities of several locals who were visiting their camp and reporting back to the rebels.

-The next evening, Wednesday, April 16, LTC Willard Sayles, commander of the 1st Rhode Island Cavalry, took a squadron of his regiment and Companies D and F of the 1st Maine on a patrol toward Liberty Church to interrogate and arrest the reported rebel informants.
+The next evening, Wednesday, April 16, Lt.
+Col. Willard Sayles, commander of the 1st Rhode Island Cavalry, took a squadron of his regiment and Companies D and F of the 1st Maine on a patrol toward Liberty Church to interrogate and arrest the reported rebel informants.
 After receiving accurate intelligence from the suspects' slaves, three men were arrested and turned over to the brigade headquarters.